rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

    settings.

-4. Specify the location for the Oracle Middleware home directory and the Oracle home directory
+4. Specify the location for the Oracle Middleware home directory and the Oracle home directory.

-5. Provide oracle support details under **Security Updates**.
+5. Provide Oracle support details under **Security Updates**.

 6. Review the installation summary and click on **Install**.